strgeorgiou/FEBio-Meniscus-Surrogate/README.md

 ## Deep Learning Surrogate Model

-The surrogate model is based on a **2D U-Net convolutional neural network with scalar conditioning at the bottleneck**.
+The surrogate model is based on a 2D U-Net convolutional neural network with scalar conditioning at the bottleneck.

 The network learns a mapping between the geometric and loading information describing a simulation state and the biomechanical response obtained from FEBio.